GENERAL DESCRIPTION OF OPERATION

 The degree of esterification, measured by the nitrogen content of the nitrocellulose after nitration, depends upon how many hydroxyl groups, per glucose unit, in the cellulose molecule, react.
 A degree of esterification of two, theoretically, corresponds to the reaction of two hydroxyl groups per glucose unit.

 The theoretical determination of the nitrogen content of nitrocellulose, with a degree of esterification of 2, is 11.1%; with a degree of esterification of 3, it is 14.1%; and with a degree of esterification of 4, it is 15.6%.
 At the Indiana Ordnance Works, Pyro N/C has a nitrogen content of about 12.6% and High Grade, 13.45%.
-Thus, theoretically, the Pyro nitrocellulose made at I.O.W. may correspond to nitrocellulose composed of equal amounts of the second and third degree esters, while the High Grade may correspond to nitrocellulose composed of thirds of the second, third and fourth degree esters.
+Thus, theoretically, the Pyro nitrocellulose made at I.O.W. may corresponded to nitrocellulose composed of equal amounts of the second and third degree esters, while the High Grade may correspond to nitrocellulose composed of thirds of the second, third and fourth degree esters.

 This points up the essential random character of the nitration of cellulose (esterification) which cannot be controlled to yield a nitrocellulose that is completely and ideally homogeneous.
 Conditions can be governed to yield a product with a desired nitrogen content since the nitrogen content represents the average nitrogen, corresponding to a nitrocellulose which is a composite of nitric esters of two, three and four degrees of esterification.

 Since specifications on the properties of the N/C used for granulation are less tolerant than those upon the Pyro and the High Grade, cellulose is first nitrated to Pyro and High Grade.
-Calculated proportions of the Pyro and High Grade, depending upon their physical and chemical properties, are then blended to yield an N/C with desired characteristics.
+Calculated proportions of the Pyro and High Grade, depending upon their physical and chemical properties, were then blended to yield an N/C with desired characteristics.

 A. Cellulose Preparation